markphahn/rfp-ical/ReadMe.md

 # Usage

 This is a simple command line program written in C# using the .Net Framework v5.0.

-To use, first edit the few lines in the `Main` static function to set the variables for `target`, `dueDate` and `description`.
+To use copy the `CurrentRFP.cs` file to `MyCurrentRFP.cs` and change the class name and constructor name to `MyCurrentRFP.cs`.
+Then edit your RFP details in the `MyCurrentRFP.cs` file. (`MyCurrentRFP.cs` is in the `.gitignore` file to prevent checking specific RFP details.)

 The `target` is the short name for the event and is used as the event subject.
 This string is also sanitized and used as the ical file name